davidfcarr/quick-playground/readme.txt

 - Test new designs in a WordPress Playground environment.

 - Works on WordPress multisite (clones the individual site, not the whole network).
-Network administrator can set default themes and plugins to include or exclude.
+With the Pro version (see below), the multisite network administrator can set default themes and plugins to include or exclude.

 Pro Version Upgrades